Effective representations of Hecke-Kiselman monoids of type A

 O.~Ganyushkin and V.~Mazorchuk generalized $K$ to a series of monoids $K_n$, called \emph{Kiselman monoids} (unpublished) given by the following presentation:

-It was showed by G.~Kudryavtseva and V.~Mazorchuk in \cite{KM09} that $K_n$ is a finite monoid with $2^n$ idempotents and that $K_n$ has an effective representation by (nonnegative) integer valued $n\times n$-matrices.
+It was shown by G.~Kudryavtseva and V.~Mazorchuk in \cite{KM09} that $K_n$ is a finite monoid with $2^n$ idempotents and that $K_n$ has an effective representation by (non-negative) integer valued $n\times n$-matrices.
 The proof of the latter fact is technically rather involved.